aeronixaavyuh/Anshuman_Maurya/README.md

 ## 🎯 Goals
 - Integrate **Electrical Engineering + Coding** to create smart, innovative projects
 - Share my learning journey and projects on GitHub for others to see and collaborate
-- Launch **Aeronix Aavyuh** as my personal brand for projects and innovations

 ---